endorama/devenv/README.md

 you would like to separate the known hosts of this profile from the global one?

 Look no further and place files inside this folder.

+`ssh` and `scp` command will be wrapped to use the per-profile config and known_hosts files.

 A ssh agent *per profile* is loaded the first time you load a profile, so: